tonytw1/tonytw1/README.md

 [Cards](https://github.com/tonytw1/cards) is an example of how I'd use Scala and Play Framework for a standalone service.

 Scala Futures and WS Client are a good fit for the long-running async HTTP fetches this application makes.
-Been my simplist Play Framework application, this will be the Scala 3 migration canary.
+Been my most simple Play Framework application, this will be the Scala 3 migration canary.

 ### TypeScript

-Fashions change.
-[Advent of Code 2025](https://github.com/tonytw1/advent2025) in TypeScript.
+Fashions change so [Advent of Code 2025](https://github.com/tonytw1/advent2025) is in TypeScript.

+TypeScript lacks some of the guard rails you'd get in a JVM language but still supports all of the patterns (sets, caching, recursion etc) which could up in the puzzles.
+[Day 5 part 2](https://github.com/tonytw1/advent2025/blob/main/day5.ts) was quite enjoyable.

 ## Commercial code